johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 Unpacking objects: 100% (40/40), done.
 ```

-4. Move ito your the contracts directory, `cd XXX-blockchain-starter-kit/contracts` where XXX are your intitials.
+4. Move into the contracts directory, `cd XXX-blockchain-starter-kit/contracts` where XXX are your intitials.

 5. We need to make a smart contract from our blockchain network (.bna).
 To do this we will use one of the tools installed with Hyperledger Composer called Yeoman.
 This will create a smart contract skeleton we can deploy to Hyperledger Fabric.
 We will have to copy our work into this skeleton.